godspowerufot/meme-generator/README.md

 Customize the font, size, and color of your text.
 Save your meme or share it on social media.
 Technologies Used
-The meme generator was built using HTML, CSS, and JavaScript.
+The meme generator was built using reactjs, CSS, .
 The meme templates are sourced from various websites, and the text customization is powered by the Canvas API.

 Future Updates
 In the future, we plan to add more templates and features to the meme generator, including the ability to upload your own images and create memes from scratch.